pinecone-io/canopy/README.md

 ![](.readme-content/rag_flow.png)

-Canopy implemenets the full RAG workflow to prevent hallucinations and augment you LLM with your own text data.
+Canopy implements the full RAG workflow to prevent hallucinations and augment your LLM with your own text data.

 Canopy has two flows: knowledge base creation and chat.
 In the knowledge base creation flow, users upload their documents and transform them into meaningful representations stored in Pinecone's Vector Database.
 In the chat flow, incoming queries and chat history are optimized to retrieve the most relevant documents, the knowledge base is queried, and a meaningful context is generated for the LLM to answer.